Timelines for decarbonisation of our science and technology buildings are accelerating alongside the transformation of energy supply.

-We offer a holistic, multi-discipline systems thinking approach to design and operation of laboratory spaces; underpinned with operational technology from Aircuity – a 20-year global leader.
+We offer a holistic and multidisciplinary approach to design and operation of laboratory spaces; underpinned with optimised airflow control, monitoring and automation.

-Aircuity’s multiplexed air quality monitoring, demand-based control system continuously optimises ventilation rates.
-The system provides intelligent feedback to energy and occupational health and safety (OHS) personnel.
+Aircuity’s comprehensive indoor air quality monitoring, demand-based control system continuously optimises room ventilation flows and exhaust discharge to outside.
+The system provides robust data collection to the building management system (BMS) and cloud-based platforms.

 Smart Labs – Sustainable, Safer

-Lab spaces often require 100% outdoor air, with a full changeover of internal air volume, up to 15 times per hour during normal operation.
-A huge amount of air is expended by ventilation systems in heating, cooling, humidifying, dehumidifying, filtering, distributing, supplying and expelling air.
+Laboratory spaces are designed with single pass airflow for occupant safety, with a full changeover of internal air volume, up to 15 times per hour during normal operation.
+A huge amount of air is therefore expended by supply air systems in cooling, reheating, humidifying, dehumidifying, filtering, distributing, supplying and expelling air to outside.

 Keep Smart Labs Smart

-Viscon’s comprehensive maintenance coverage plan ensures the system will continue to run safely, effectively, and accurately for as long as it is in operation.
+Our comprehensive maintenance coverage will ensure the system continues to run safely and effectively, for as long as it is in operation.